danielnaab/danielnaab.github.io/content/gulp-static-site-with-sass-browserify.md

 work is pending!

-In the following sections, I'll skip over some details of the build process and just focus on the big things that tie things together.
+In the following sections, I'll skip over some details of the build process and just focus on the big things that tie everything together.

 The project structure looks like this: